M. Markley Antiques HOME

 On Saturday, July 27, 2024, Michael Markley passed away in the house he had gutted and renovated over thirty years earlier to make a welcoming home, in The Woodlands, TX, encircled by a yard that provided him with continual challenges along with a venue for lengthy conversations with the neighbors he treasured.

-To view his obituary on line, go to Legacy.com.
 Use this link to watch the video of the Memorial Service (September 6, 2024 at The Woodlands Methodist Church) and this link to download a copy of the program (with information about the music).
 Bishop Emeritus the Reverend Dr. Robert E. Hayes, Jr. officiated.
 The baritone soloist was Wolfgang Holzmair and the organist was Bruce Xu.
+Please note that the video is large and can be played on a computer or tablet but not on a phone.

 Michael Markley